João Maria Tudela

-João Maria Tudela (August 27, 1929 in Lourenço Marques, Mozambique – April 22, 2011 in Cascais), was a Portuguese singer, musician and entertainer.
+João Maria Tudela (August 27, 1929, in Lourenço Marques, Mozambique – April 22, 2011, in Cascais), was a Portuguese singer, musician and entertainer.

 History

 João Maria Tudela was born in Lourenço Marques, the capital of the Portuguese African territory of Mozambique in 1929.
-His father's family was wealthy with noble ancestors; Tudela's grandmother gave to his father a part of her patrimony when he married Tudela'a mother.
-While in Mozambique with his young parents, his father fled the territory for the United Kingdom on a cruise ship, after he fell in love with a British woman (Tudela would only see his father again as a 16-year-old student in Coimbra; his mother would marry another man that Tudela would always call his "father").
-Tudela described his biological father as a "prince" who a premature marriage at 18 years had turned into an emotionally unstable person.
+His father's family was wealthy with noble ancestors; Tudela's grandmother gave his father a part of her patrimony when he married Tudela'a mother.
+While in Mozambique with his young parents, his father fled the territory to the United Kingdom on a cruise ship, after he fell in love with a British woman (Tudela would only see his father again as a 16-year-old student in Coimbra; his mother would marry another man that Tudela would always call his "father").
+Tudela described his biological father as a "prince" whose premature marriage at 18 years had turned him into an emotionally unstable person.

 He spent his early youth studying in South Africa and in his home-town of Lourenço Marques where he started to play as a soloist at the Liceu Salazar (Salazar High School).
-He played piano, guitar, and viola without even knowing music.
+He played the piano, guitar, and viola without even knowing music.
 He went to Coimbra, first as a secondary school (high school) student and then as a student of the Coimbra University Law School.
-In Coimbra he joined the academic music groups and, though his studies did not progress and he did not graduate, his artistic talent was developed.
+In Coimbra, he joined the academic music groups and, though his studies did not progress and he did not graduate, his artistic talent was developed.
 Due to his scarce interest and lack of results at the university, his family imposed his return to Mozambique after four years with little academic progress.